-After completion of COMS 987, students must be continually enrolled in the program until completion of COMS 990 (Dissertation Defense).
+After completing COMS 987, students must be continually enrolled in the program until COMS 990 (Dissertation Defense).
 Continuous enrollment means that the student must be enrolled in at least one course that will count toward completion of the doctoral program per semester (including summer).
 Failure to maintain continuous enrollment will result in removal from the program.
-If students wish to continue in the program at a later date, they need to reapply and, if accepted, will be subject to all requirements for the DCP for the current academic year.
+If students wish to continue in the program later, they need to reapply and, if accepted, will be subject to all requirements for the DCP for the current academic year.

-Note: Students returning to the program after breaking enrollment for more than one year may be required to complete additional coursework or retake courses at the discretion of Online Chair in consultation with the Dean of the School of Communication & the Arts.
+Note: Students returning to the program after breaking enrollment for more than one year may be required to complete additional coursework or retake courses at the discretion of the Online Chair in consultation with the Dean of the School of Communication & the Arts.